Festival 2021 - your questions answered

 - Yes!
 There’ll be one-way systems in place in the more compact areas of the gardens but otherwise the grounds are unaffected and are open for your enjoyment.

 - Our dining options will be available to view at diningatglyndebourne.com from 31 March, with booking opening on 16 April.

 - Not currently – for your safety, we’re minimising additional gatherings of people around the site.

-- Though you won’t be able to access these spaces on site this year, there will be new sculpture in the gardens.
+- With current restrictions and for your safety, you will not be able to access these spaces on site.
+However, there will be nine new sculptures in the gardens by Halima Cassell MBE.
 We’ll also be launching an online exhibition of visual art and rediscovered archive material.
-More details to follow.
+If we’re able to increase capacity this season, Gallery 94 will open with an exhibition of works from our Associate Artist, Tom Hammick.
+Read more about our collaboration with Tom here.

 - The Glyndebourne Shop will be open during your visit, pre and post performance.
 We’ll limit the number of shoppers at any one time – which many people preferred last year, giving you more space to browse.
 Don’t forget you can access our shop 24 hours a day from anywhere in the world via glyndebourneshop.com.
 There’s even an option to buy in advance and collect during your visit.